myriam23/housing_story/index.md

 The befenits for the households that received PFP compared to those that did not are already established.
 Our focus now is on differences between households that received PFP, but had different initial level of cement coverage.
 To ensure that we analyse the true treatment effect, we have to compare similar households.
 Because there was no measure of pre-project percent share of cemented floors for individual households, we created a dummy variable that was equal to **1** if the share of cement floors was **above the median** observed among treated housholds prior to the project and **0** if it was below the median.

-Once the **dummy_cement** variable was computed for each household, we calculated the propensity score of having a percent share of cement floors above the median for each treated household.
+Once the **dummy_cement** variable was computed, we calculated the propensity scores of having a percent share of cement floors above the median for each treated household.
 We used 3 different approaches to compute the propensity score:

-1.
+1. **Random Forest Classifier**
-2.
+2. **XGBoosting Classifier**
-3.
+3. **Decision Trees**

+**FIGURE PROPENSITY SCORES DES 3 CLASSIFIERS**